Per-Tec/BizPadi-backend-mine/README.md

 # BizPadi-backend
-Althub capstone project backend APIs and design
+Althub capstone project backend APIs and design logics for an inventory app